magamig/hif-benchmarking/README.md

 # Multispectral and Hyperspectral Image Fusion Benchmarking

-**Comparison the MS and HS Image Fusion techniques used for the spatial resolution enhancement of hyperspectral images.**
+**Comparison the multispectral (MS) and hyperspectral (HS) image fusion techniques used for the spatial resolution enhancement of HS images.**

 Existing hyperspectral imaging systems produce images that lack spatial resolution due to hardware limitations.
-Even with the proven efficacy of this technology in several computer vision tasks, the aforementioned limitation obstructs its applications.
+Even with the proven efficacy of this technology in several computer vision tasks, the aforementioned limitation obstructs its applicability.
 Contrarily, conventional RGB images have a much larger resolution with just three spectra.
-Since the issue of low resolution images arises from hardware limitations, there have been several developments in software-based approaches to improve the resolution of hyperspectral images.
+Since the issue of low resolution images arises from hardware limitations, there have been several developments in software-based approaches to improve the spatial resolution of hyperspectral images.

 ![diagram](diagram.png)